Biologically relevant finite-size effects in a driven lattice gas with particle pausing and dynamical defects: Enhanced description of finite-size effects in transcription and translation

-The average lifetime $\tau(x)$ of a paused particle situated at $x$ is $t_- := 1/k_-$, and the expected number of particles between two paused particles is given by Eq.~(\ref{eq:d_t}) computed at $t = t_-$.
-We now have all the elements to numerically compute the typical time to free all particles blocked in the clogged regime.
-The number of particles freed after the leading particle becomes active is given by $d_1 + 1$, where $d_1$ is the number of particles in between the first and the second paused particles when the leading particle becomes active at time $t_1 := 1\times t_-$.
+The average lifetime $\tau(x)$ of a paused particle situated at $x$ is $t_- := 1/k_u$, and the expected number of particles between two paused particles is given by Eq.~(\ref{eq:d_t}) computed at $t = t_-$.
+We now have all the elements to numerically compute the typical time to free all particles blocked in the paused state.
+The number of particles freed after the leading particle becomes active, given after time $t_1 := 1\times t_-$, is given by $d_1 + 1$, where $d_1$ is the number of particles in between the first and the second paused particles.
 If $d_1+1$ is greater than $x$, we stop and estimate $\tau(x) = t_-$.
 Otherwise, we compute the next expected distances $d_i$ evaluating Eq.(\ref{eq:d_t}) at $t_i = i \times t_-$ until $\sum_{i=1}^j (d_i+1)>x$.
 Then, we approximate $\tau(x)$ as $j \times t_-$.

-Averaging $\tau(x)$ over all possible cluster lengths finally gives us the $\tau_c$ to be used in Eq.~(\ref{eq:OBC_current}).
-While this estimate is indeed numerical it has to be considered that it is still considerably faster than directly simulating the system, and its success proves the predominance of finite size effects and the validity of our approximation.
+Averaging $\tau(x)$ over all possible cluster lengths finally gives us the $\tau_p$ to be used in Eq.~(\ref{eq:OBC_current}).

 Our theory is in good agreement with the simulations, particularly for small lattices.
-In particular, in Fig.~\ref{fig:plots_OBC} we show how our two-state approximation Eq.~(\ref{eq:OBC_current}) correctly predicts the particle current $J$ even for small systems ($L=50$) and when the pausing rate $k_+$ is varied over several orders of magnitudes.
+In particular, in Fig.~\ref{fig:plots_OBC} we show how our two-state approximation Eq.~(\ref{eq:OBC_current}) correctly predicts the particle current $J$ even for small systems ($L=50$) and when the pausing rate $k_p$ is varied over several orders of magnitudes.